-The Object-Relational Impedance Mismatch
+Overcoming The Object-Relational Impedance Mismatch

 Object-oriented technology supports the building of applications out of objects that have both data and behavior.
-Relational technologies support the storage of data in tables and manipulation of that data via data manipulation language (DML) internally within the database via stored procedures and externally via SQL calls.
+Relational technologies support the storage of data in tables.
+Manipulation of that data occurs via data manipulation language (DML) internally within the database via stored procedures and externally via SQL calls.
 Some relational databases go further and now support objects internally as well, a trend that will only grow stronger over time.
-It is clear that object technologies and relational technologies are in common use in most organizations, that both are here to stay for quite awhile, and that both are being used together to build complex software-based systems.
-It is also clear that the fit between the two technologies isn’t perfect, that there is an “impedance mismatch” between the two.
+It is clear that object technologies and relational technologies are in common use in most organizations.
+Both technologies are here to stay and both are being used together to build complex software-based systems.
+It is clear that the fit between the two technologies isn’t perfect, that there is an “impedance mismatch” between the two.